MolCryst-MLIPs: A Machine-Learned Interatomic Potentials Database for Molecular Crystals: Introduction

 Machine-learned interatomic potentials (MLIPs) have emerged as a powerful alternative that bridges this gap: by learning from QM reference data, they achieve accuracy comparable to DFT while enabling molecular dynamics (MD) simulations at a fraction of the computational cost.
 Three critical choices govern MLIP development: the choice of model architecture, the composition and coverage of the training dataset, and whether to train a model from scratch or to fine-tune a pre-existing foundation model.
 These choices are deeply interconnected: the architecture determines both the data requirements and the accuracy ceiling of the potential, while the amount and diversity of training data needed depends in turn on whether one trains from scratch or leverages an existing foundation model.
 Training from scratch provides full control over the potential energy surface (PES) but demands large, carefully curated datasets and significant computational effort.
 Fine-tuning leverages representations already learned by a foundation model trained on broad chemical spaces, substantially reducing data requirements and training cost while retaining high accuracy for the target system.\cite{fine-tuning-juttafriend} A growing number of such foundation models now exist, each targeting different chemical domains and applications.
 Among the most recent, UMA\cite{uma} and Orb\cite{orb25} aim at broad coverage spanning both molecular and materials systems, while the MACE Multi-Head Foundation Model (\texttt{MACE-MH-1})\cite{foundation-mh1} with its \texttt{omol} head---trained on the OMOL dataset of molecular, organic, and organometallic systems\cite{omol}---represents the natural choice for molecular crystal applications, as discussed below.

 While MLIPs have demonstrated remarkable success across atomistic and molecular systems, molecular crystals present a distinct challenge: accurate modelling requires simultaneously capturing strong intramolecular interactions and the subtle non-covalent forces governing polymorph stability.
 Most existing foundation models were trained predominantly on gas-phase molecules or inorganic solids, leaving the periodic crystal environment underrepresented.\cite{omc25} This gap is now being actively addressed: the OMC25 dataset\cite{omc25} provides over 27 million DFT-labelled molecular crystal structures, UMA\cite{uma} incorporates a dedicated molecular crystal training subset derived from it, and \texttt{MACE-MH-1}\cite{foundation-mh1} currently achieves the lowest MAE on the X23 molecular crystal benchmark among available foundation models via cross-domain fine-tuning.
 These developments signal a turning point for MLIP applicability to molecular crystals.
+A complementary strategy is to train a domain-specific foundation model directly on organic crystal data: Hafizi \textit{et al.}\cite{hafizi-csp} recently trained MLIPs on crystal structure prediction (CSP) landscapes of the organic molecular solid state, showing that a general model can reproduce DFT energy orderings across large, computationally generated landscapes.
+The task addressed there, recovering global energetic trends over very large sets of hypothetical structures is, however, distinct from the one considered here, namely resolving the sub-kJ~mol$^{-1}$ ranking of the small number of experimentally realised polymorphs of a given compound; and the same work reports substantial errors for out-of-the-box universal models on organic crystal environments.